 Last year, seeking respite from a fast-paced world, people strived to find space to think more purposefully about their lives.

 Against a backdrop of chaos and change, people are keen to connect to their intuitive selves.
-They want to spend time with the people they care about.
 Most of us are less present these days because of increased technology.
 We are actively looking to buy or own less stuff as a lifestyle choice.
-We are prioritising sleep, wanting to spend more time in nature, make time for mindfulness, as well as friends while reduce our screen time.
+We are prioritising sleep, wanting to spend more time in nature and make time for mindfulness.

 The very boundaries of what it means to be human are shifting.
 We like the idea of a really long and healthy life.
 That means more than 100 years.
 Experts believe we have a shot at experiencing better things.